Skip to main content

 How do Opdivo and Yervoy work?

-Yervoy is also an immunotherapy medication, but it works differently than Opdivo.
-Yervoy binds to a different immune checkpoint protein.
-It binds to cytotoxic T-lymphocyte associated antigen 4 (CTLA-4) proteins on T cells in the immune system.
+Yervoy is also an immunotherapy medication, but it works on a different protein than Opdivo.
+Yervoy binds to cytotoxic T-lymphocyte associated antigen 4 (CTLA-4) proteins on T cells.
+This enables your immune system to increase the amount of T cells it makes so that they can detect and kill cancer cells.

-Opdivo and Yervoy target two different immune checkpoints — PD-1 and CTLA-4 — to better fight cancer cells.
-Yervoy helps T cells spread and be more active.
+Ultimately, Opdivo and Yervoy target two different proteins — PD-1 and CTLA-4 — to help your body kill cancer cells.
+Yervoy helps T cells have a stronger response and be more active to fight cancer cells.
 Meanwhile, Opdivo helps T cells better recognize cancer cells.
-They work together in complementary ways.
+So they work together in complementary ways.

 How effective are Opdivo and Yervoy?